s6ulm9d/Breakpoint/ARCHITECTURE.md

 - **No Persistence**: The engine does not install agents on the target.
 - **Memory Safety**: Python's memory management minimizes buffer overflow risks within the tool itself.
-- **Secrets Management**: Credentials in YAML files should be injected via Environment Variables (Support planned for v2.1).
+- **Secrets Management**: Credentials in YAML files should be injected via Environment Variables.

 ---

-*For contribution guidelines, see CONTRIBUTING.md (Coming Soon).*
+*For contribution guidelines, see CONTRIBUTING.md.*